 PRINCIPLES, POLICIES AND STRATEGIES

-In the transportation, distribution, storage and regasification of liquid natural gas, Snam is committed to constantly improving the reliability and capacity of a service that is strategic to the country, and makes social responsibility and sustainable development an increasingly integral part of its corporate policies and practices.
+In the transportation, distribution, storage and regasification of liquid natural gas and in the new businesses, Snam is committed to constantly improving the reliability and capacity of a service that is strategic to the country, and makes social responsibility and sustainable development an increasingly integral part of its corporate policies and practices.
 In line with this approach, Snam’s corporate systems and activities are based on principles of good governance in order to maximise value for shareholders and ensure total transparency in company management.
 The principles underlying Snam’s work in the field of sustainable development are: care for people; transparency; safety; moral integrity; environmental protection; technological innovation and service quality.
 Snam considers continual improvement in corporate and individual performance to be a crucial success factor for sustainable development of the company.

 The company has always paid the utmost attention to issues of social responsibility and the local region, through a process that strives to constantly improve business culture in these areas.
 This direction can be defined by factors such as shared values and targets for sustainable development, the identification of key indicators for monitoring economic, social and environmental parameters, and the adoption of a clear and complete accounting system that can efficiently provide different categories of stakeholders with information.
 Equal importance is placed on absolute transparency of governance processes, on the professional growth and enhancement of employees, on local community involvement, and on building a constructive relationship with customers, suppliers and the authorities.